CGAL/cgal/Curved_kernel/Benchmarks/README_benchmark_CK2.txt

 1) dont use ./example a b
 with 0 > a > 3 and 0 < b < 9, we cannot use the Circulartraits to handle the files
 2) The files have to be put on a folder name DXF where the program is located

+Compile with -DCGAL_INTERSECTION_MAP_FOR_SUPPORTING_CIRCLES if you want to benchmark with the same kernel, but with an additional map for supporting circles.